LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 The compiler detects an error and Visual Studio displays this message.
 Where you to look at the error pane, you would see the message: "The name 'celsius' does not exist in the current context".

 <aside class="aside-note" markdown="1"> When using an IDE such as Visual Studio, your code is typically checked by the IDE's built-in compiler as you write your code.
-Thus, errors are usually visually indicated within your code by the IDE as you write your code, saving you the extra step of having to explicitely compiling your code before finding compiler errors.
+Thus, errors are usually visually indicated within your code by the IDE as you write your code, saving you the extra step of having to explicitly compile your code before finding compiler errors.
 Nice, huh?
 </aside>

 The general rule in C# is that you must decide what kind of an object your variable is going to reference and then you must declare that variable before you use it.
 There is much more to say about the static typing of C# but for now this is enough.